 \subsection{Resolution of portfolio weights}

-Turning now to the distribution of weights outside the condensate, we see from \eqref{eq:weightDistribution} that the discrete spikes in \eqref{eq:weightDistributionLimit} split into two and get broadened by averaging over the samples.
-Fig. \ref{fig:weightDistribution} is an illustration of $p(w)$ in the special case when all the standard deviations $\sigma_i$ are the same $\sigma_i=1$ for all $i$ and $\eta_1=\eta_2=\eta$.
+Turning now to the distribution of non-zero weights, we see from \eqref{eq:weightDistribution} that the discrete spikes in \eqref{eq:weightDistributionLimit} split into two and get broadened by averaging over the samples.
+Fig. \ref{fig:weightDistribution} is an illustration of $p(w)$ in the special case when all the standard deviations $\sigma_i$ are the same, $\sigma_i=1$ for all $i$ and $\eta_1=\eta_2=\eta$.